mfs/cloud-render/README.md

     ./cloud-render scene.blend -f 1 # same as the above example ./cloud-render scene.blend -a   # render animation as separate images

+The original `.blend` file and the rendering artifacts are stored in S3 and downloaded when complete.
+They are left in S3 if they need to be downloaded again in future.

 ## TODO

 - [ ] Add support for tweaking rendering settings via Python API.